schaeferphilip/Car_Classification_Analysis/README.md

 # 2-Api and customer page

-For the use of our model, we have set up an API and a Web page.
-This page is used to collect information clients and the api sends them to our model.
+For the use of our model, we have set up an API and a web page.
+This page is used to collect information from customers and the api sends it to our model.
 The result (the prediction) of the model is then returned to our API which allows our page to display it.

 ![](/media/apiimg1.png)

-This form allows you to enter information about a vehicle.
-These information is then sent to our API.
+This form allows you to enter the information of a vehicle.
+This information is then sent to our API.

 ![](/media/apiimg2.png)